UQ-RCC/hpc-docs/Bunya-User-Guide.md

 For now, you will need to ...

-* add the location of the apptainer/singularity commands to your PATH
+* the apptainer/singularity commands are automatically in your PATH (they are now installed into `/usr/bin/` on all Bunya nodes)
 * set an environment variable that governs the location of where the container will store temporary files
 * provide a complete apptainer/singularity command line invocation including bind mounts.